-SHOW BOX #9: DONALD SCHENKEL x JAKE KELLY
+SHOW BOX #9: DONALD SCHENKEL / JAKE KELLY

-For MESH’s Show Box #9 Jake Kelly and Donald Schenkel create an installation of networked string and a reflective mural.
+For MESH’s Show Box #9 Jake Kelly and Donald Schenkel created an installation of networked string and a reflective mural.
 In this process both artists contributed towards each other’s individual practices via persistent challenges aimed at encouraging experimentation.
-Through the collaboration they transformed Kelly’s two-dimensional constructions into a room sized installation, using the entirety of Mesh as its frame.
+Through the collaboration they transformed Kelly’s two-dimensional constructions into a room sized installation, using the entirety of the space as its frame.
 Simultaneously they pushed Schenkel’s oil painted objects into a mural that is highly pigmented and glossy, thus exploring a new surface.

 Kelly is fascinated by the simple act of making a line.
 The foundation of our shared human culture from ancient cave paintings to 3D printing can be traced fundamentally to lines.
 Kelly calls upon the significance and history of lines as the foundation of his practice.
 His work manifests sculpturally through the use of humble materials such as string and wood.
 The use of democratised materials is significant as a statement for the accessibility of art for everyone.
 Kelly has appropriated these materials for the development of his own intuitive technique with a decade’s worth of refinement creating intricate networks of string and paint.